-You can join the team of Members who make MPR an invaluable resource in your life – and this community – by making your Member Gift today at mpr.org/donate or by calling 1-800-227-2811.
+You can join the community of Members who support this essential public service by making a donation today at mpr.org/donate or by calling 1-800-227-2811.

 Why does MPR need Member Drives?

-We do Member drives because we are different than other media organizations.
-We believe in a direct accountability to our audiences, and drives provide regular opportunities for our audiences to support what we do.
-We trust that as we create value for audiences and invite them to support what we are about and what we create, listeners will want to be a part of helping to fulfill our vision to be an indispensable resource for our audiences and an essential public service for our communities.
+We do Member Drives because we are different than other media organizations.
+We believe in a direct accountability to our audiences, and Drives provide regular opportunities for our audiences to support what we do.
+We trust that as we create value for audiences and invite them to support our work.
+We hope that listeners will help fulfill our vision to be an indispensable resource for our audiences and an essential public service for our communities.